-The Security Hardening dashboard is a built-in, system dashboard, and you cannot edit, delete, or add a system dashboard to a collection.
+The Security Hardening dashboard is a built-in, system dashboard that you cannot edit, delete, or add to a shared collection.
 However, you can copy a chart from the Security Hardening dashboard and add it to a custom dashboard, or you can make a copy of the dashboard and edit it to monitor metrics that are relevant to you.